 The primary financial investment objectives for the Portfolio are to earn an average annual real total return of 5.0% net of investment costs over rolling ten- and fifteen-year periods; to achieve regularly equal or better performance net of fees when compared with institutional funds with broadly similar investment objectives, policies and asset size; and to outperform consistently a composite of passive market indices net of fees with less downside volatility.

 Return objectives on MRIs have two components: financial returns and program returns.
 Financial returns for impact investments are the same as above.
 Financial returns for PRIs will be established on an individual case basis with a general goal to match inflation plus a below-market return.
 Program returns are measured in terms of progress toward achieving a set of regionally shared outcomes which form the basis of our programmatic learning strategy.

-Form 990PF and other public record documents related to the finances of The Christensen Fund may be accessed at Guidestar.org, by clicking here.
-To download the most recent Independent Auditors’ Report, click here.
+Public record documents related to the finances of The Christensen Fund may be accessed at Guidestar.org, by clicking here.
+To download the most recent Independent Auditors’ Report and 990PF, click on these links: